A list of simple ways to maximize dollars spent on your electrical infrastructure

 - One hour of planning can save 17 hours on the job site.
 Early collaboration with your electrical contractor and engineer allows options such as underground raceway, modular electric rooms, and prefabrication.
 These often minimize installation costs and site congestion.
 See related articles here.

 - Today's alloys make aluminum conductors a viable option.
-Realize substantive cost savings by using them on 480V feeders 800A and larger and by evaluating them for feeders of 200-800A.
+Realize substantive cost savings by using them on 480V feeders 800A and larger and evaluating them for feeders of 200-800A.
 To learn more, check out this article.

 - Inverter duty motors and standard motors each have their own application.
 Inverter duty motors are built to be operated by VFDs.
 A standard motor will operate only at full speed.
 Find out where you would use each in this Automation World podcast.